ttmgr/Air_Metagenomics/Metagenomics_Commands.md

 In this command:

-    --db /path/to/kraken2/db specifies the path to the Kraken2 database that has been pre-built.
+    `--db /path/to/kraken2/db` specifies the path to the Kraken2 database that has been pre-built.
 The database contains k-mer to taxon mappings.
-    -sample.fastq  indicates that the input sequences
-    --output kraken2_output.txt specifies the output file where the classification results will be written.
+    - `sample.fastq`  indicates that the input sequences `--output kraken2_output.txt` specifies the output file where the classification results will be written.
-    --memory-mapping stops kraken2 from trying to load the complete database into the memory (wouldnt work without this)
+    `--memory-mapping` stops kraken2 from trying to load the complete database into the memory (wouldnt work without this)

 This command will classify the reads in the specified FASTQ files using the Kraken2 database and write the taxonomic labels to the specified output file.